PhylomatX/Cumulo/README.md

 + #### pipeline

     + **train.py**: Can be used to train a model on the CUMULO dataset.
 All training parameters are given and saved as flags from the abseil library.
-Example: `python scripts/pipeline/train.py --m_path <train_path> --d_path <data_path> --model equi --rot 4` to train an equivariant U-Net (4 discrete rotations) on the data at 'data_path' and save the model and all training information at 'train_path'.
+Example: `python scripts/pipeline/train.py --model_path <train_path> --data_path
+    <data_path> --model equi --rot 4` to train an equivariant U-Net (4 discrete rotations) on the data at 'data_path'
+    and save the model and all training information at 'train_path'.
 Training with the iresnet model is still work-in-progress and throws an error in evaluation and prediction.
+    Set mask_weight = 0 and class_number = 8 if training without cloud mask and only with labeled pixels.
+Set
+    auto_weight > 0 and class_number = 22 (1 for cloud mask + 8 for cloud classes + 13 for autoencoder) if
+    training with additional autoencoder loss.

     + **predict.py**: Can be used to generate predictions using a trained model and to evaluate these predictions, generating images, ROCs, histograms, evaluation reports and confusion matrices.
 Example: